 - Or you may be considering work with children in the future.

 Know someone who’d enjoy this course?
 Download a course flyer (PDF) to share with friends and colleagues.

 This course runs continuously, so you can sign up at any time.
 It offers five hours of self-directed learning which you can undertake at a time and pace that suits you.
-You will have access to the course and its materials for a total of four weeks.
+You will have access to the course and its materials for a total of one year.
 Access begins the day after you’ve registered and paid, when you will receive login details by email.

 Book your place today